BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-25-gourmet-service-objects.md

 I keep service objects as simple and small as I can.
 I compose service objects with other services objects, and I reuse them.
 My code is quite modular and I'm ready to embrace change.

 {% highlight ruby %}
-class SendNewsletter
+class SendTestNewsletter

   def self.call(newsletter)
     campaign = CreateMailchimpCampaign.call(newsletter)
-    DeliverCampaign.call(campaign)
-    DeleteCampaign.call(campaign)
+    DeliverTestEmail.call(campaign)
+    DeleteCampaign.call(campaign) # Don't keep the test campaign around end

 end
-end

-class SendTestNewsletter
+class SendNewsletter

   def self.call(newsletter)
     campaign = CreateMailchimpCampaign.call(newsletter)
-    DeliverTestEmail.call(campaign)
-    DeleteCampaign.call(campaign)
+    DeliverCampaign.call(campaign)
+    # Could easily delete here as well, but we want to retain the legit campaigns
   end

 end
 {% endhighlight %}

 ### Clean up and speed up your test suite

-Services are easy and fast to test since they are small ruby objects with one point of entry (the `call` method remember?).
+Services are easy and fast to test since they are small ruby objects with one point of entry (the `call` method).
 Complex services are composed with other services, so you can split up your tests easily.

-I tend not to use any mocks or stub to test services that deal with active record objects. rspec-set helps me keep the running time quite low while having simple and robusts test.
+I tend not to use any mocks or stub to test services that deal with ActiveRecord objects. [rspec-set](https://github.com/pcreux/rspec-set) helps me keep the running time quite low while having simple and robusts test.
 Once again, service objects are small and do one thing, so they tend to have a limited amount of dependencies.

 ## Real world services

-I like to use instance of service objects to take advantage of using private methods.
-I also add Virtus into the mix to handle parameters.
+I like to use instances of service objects to take advantage of private methods.
+I add Virtus into the mix to handle parameters.
 For instance:

 {% highlight ruby %}
 class AcceptInvite

   def self.call(*args)
     new(*args).call
   end